jercle/azgo/README.md

   -s, --subscriptionId=<value>      [default: 23310d40-a0d5-4446-8433-d0e6b151c2ab]
                                     Subscription ID to use.
                                     If not supplied, will use current active Azure CLI subscription.
-  --resyncData                      Resync data from Azure
+  --resyncData                      Resync data from Azure to cache, and optionally (with -U) upload to MongoDB

 DESCRIPTION
   Get all vulnerabilities related to container images